There are many types of EDI methods organizations will use to enable EDI across their trading community.

 More than 85% of all electronic business transactions take place using EDI.
 EDI is used in industries including retail, banking, high-tech, manufacturing, and services.

-SFTP stands for Secure File Transfer Protocol, also called SSH File Transfer Protocol, is a network protocol for accessing, transferring and managing files on remote systems.
-SFTP provides organizations with a higher level of file transfer protection which allows businesses to securely transfer billing data, funds and data recovery files.
+SFTP stands for Secure File Transfer Protocol, also called SSH File Transfer Protocol, and is a network protocol for accessing, transferring, and managing files on remote systems.
+SFTP provides organizations with a higher level of file transfer protection which allows businesses to securely transfer billing data, funds, and data recovery files.

 FTPS stands for File Transfer Protocol Secure which is an extension to the commonly used File Transfer Protocol.
 In FTPS, FTP data travels through the network using either Secure Sockets Layer (SSL) or Transport Layer Security (TLS) protocols.

 5. EDI via Value Added Network or EDI Services Provider

 The majority of EDI exchanged today occurs through EDI Value-Added Network (VAN).
 As long as two organizations are using the same VAN, communication is possible regardless of which EDI protocol is used to transfer information.
 Unlike Direct EDI this means organizations can manage one connection with the EDI VAN instead of separate lines of communication with each potential partner.
 Many businesses prefer this model to save them from the ongoing complexities of supporting the varying communication protocols required by different business partners.

 An organization will be provided with a virtual mailbox by the EDI VAN provider.
 From there documents are sent and received.
 A trading partner retrieves messages by connecting to the VAN, which validates the message and verifies the recipient’s identity.
 It then provides a full audit trail, and all messages are tracked and accurately recorded.